luiscruz/course_sustainableSE/src/Blogpost.md

 Google Meet is a Google product running inside a Google browser.
 Google has direct influence over both VP9 codec integration and Chrome's WebRTC implementation, and Meet is built to take advantage of that.
 Its UI is comparatively lean: a call in progress does not do much beyond rendering video tiles and a control bar.

 Teams is built on a heavier frontend stack.
-The consumer web client wraps a React-based framework and carries more JavaScript than Meet.
+The consumer web client is built on React [2], which uses a component and virtual DOM architecture to keep different parts of the app in sync as the interface changes.
 A larger JS bundle means more parsing, more execution, and more ongoing framework overhead during the call.
 Teams also handles the pre-join flow differently: guests wait in a lobby until admitted, which means the browser is running call-related code before the call has technically started.

+This is not just intuition.
+Oliveira et al. [6] measured React Native against native Java across a range of Android benchmarks and found React Native consumed more energy in almost every scenario tested.
+The Teams web client uses browser React rather than React Native, so the numbers do not transfer directly, but the pattern is consistent: React-based stacks carry overhead that leaner alternatives avoid.
+Marmelab's Argos tool found the same directional result on the web specifically, with a React.js frontend consuming more energy than a functionally equivalent Vanilla.js implementation of the same app [7].
+The margin was small on a simple app.
+On a two-minute video call with continuous frame processing and state updates, the gap has more room to compound.

 The prior mobile findings from Wattenbach et al. showed Meet consuming more energy than Zoom.
 Whether that pattern holds when comparing Meet against Teams on desktop is an open question, but the architectural differences above give us a prior expectation: **we expect Teams to consume more energy per session than Meet.** The question is whether the difference is large enough to be meaningful, or whether it gets lost in measurement noise.